tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![Various information is selected on the Review results screen.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](./media/data-migration-assistant-review-results-sqlserver2008-worldwideimporters.png "Review the Assessment results")

 12. You now have a list of the issues WWI will need to consider in upgrading their database to Azure SQL Database.
 Notice the assessment includes recommendations on the potential resolutions to issues.
-You can select **Export report** to save the report as a JSON file, if desired.
+You can select **Export Assessment** on the top toolbar to save the report as a JSON file, if desired.

 ### Task 2: Migrate the database schema